jweeks2023/LQICM-Benchmark/README.md

 - Outputs Folder: This is where the results of the benchmark are output

 ## Prerequisites
-- A computer with LLVM installed (Linux Required?)
+- A computer/virtual machine running Linux
     - Note: Further testing needed on other operating systems before I can confirm that it's functional on Windows/Mac
+- A C compiler (I recommend LLVM or GCC)
 - Code that you want to benchmark
 - A general understanding of how to use a terminal and C compilers like LLVM, Clang, or GCC